ixd-teaching/body-detection/README.md

 BodyPart contain all data and methods with regard to a single bodypart (e.g. left knee), which is postion, speed and confidence score.

 *Object bodyParts:*
 The object bodyParts enumerates all body parts.
-When body parts referenced we should use the names in bodyParts, e.g. 'bodyParts.leftFoot'.
+When body parts are referenced we should use the names in bodyParts, e.g. 'bodyParts.leftFoot'.

 ### Usage
 To setup body detection instatiate a new object of the class 'Bodystream' with a configuration object: